An old cynical overbearing man,

 Unkempt beard, messy hair,

-Sat quietly, watching children ran,
+Sat quietly, watching everyone,

 Grunting, scornful at youthful lair.

-A stern frown reined his wrinkle forehead,
+A stern frown reined his wrinkled forehead,

 Remembering his own youthful foolishness,